SparkleMalone/SimpleFeatures/README.md

 ```

 The dsn and layer arguments to st_read denote a data source name and optionally a layer name.
 Their exact interpretation as well as the options they support vary by driver.
-When the layer and driver arguments are not specified, st_read tries to guess them from the datasource, or else simply reads the first layer, giving a warning in case there are more.
+When the layer and driver arguments are not specified, st_read tries to guess them from the data source, or else simply reads the first layer, giving a warning in case there are more.

 st_read typically reads the coordinate reference system as proj4string.
 GDAL cannot retrieve SRID (EPSG code) from proj4string strings, and, when needed, it has to be set by the user.